li-clutter-org/circleciloadimpact/README.md

 <img src="media/image11.png" width="624" height="316" />

-Once the test is actually running CircleCi will show the output from the test.
+Once the test is actually running CircleCI will show the output from the test.

-And looking into the details of the build log itself we see the steps and the individual messages.
+And looking into the details of the build log itself, we see the steps and the individual messages.

 <img src="media/image12.png" width="624" height="316" />

-there’s also a direct link to the full results and analysis in Load Impact where you can always find all the results of all your tests.
+There’s also a direct link to the full results and analysis in Load Impact where you can always find all the results of all your tests.

 You can add/update/delete tests, user scenarios and data stores using the API and CLI, even stick all of it in your SCM of choice and let all of it be part of your build.